Lim Guan Eng

+Early life and education

 Lim is the son of Lim Kit Siang, Leader of the Opposition in the Malaysian House of Representatives from 1973 to 1999 and 2004 to 2008.
-He is married to Betty Chew Gek Cheng (周玉清), who was former two-term MLA for Kota Laksamana in Malacca.
-She is the first serving assemblywoman to be married to a Chief Minister.
-They have four children.
-His younger sister, Lim Hui Ying is the MP for Tanjong.

-Early education

 Lim attended La Salle Primary English School in Petaling Jaya, and later the Batu Pahat Montfort Primary English School.
 For his secondary education, he attended Batu Pahat High School and Malacca High School.
 He graduated from Monash University in Australia with a Bachelor of Economics (BEc).
 He also served as the president of MUISS (Monash University International Student Society) during his university years.